joelandman/nlytiq-base/HOWTO.md

 	cmake
 	gnu-sed

 The prep_mac.bash script will do this for you.
+If you are running on linux, use the appropriate prep_distro.bash script by
+	sudo ./prep_$DISTRO.bash

 To build everything after installing any dependencies

   make